 What is baby-led weaning?

-Some research has found that this approach is a good way of enabling babies to regulate their own food intake.
-Such so-called ‘responsive feeding’ might also help to improve eating patterns, relying on baby’s inate ability to respond to cues for hunger and satiety, in a similar way to on-demand milk feeding.
-This helps with self-regulation of food intake and healthier weight gain.
+Some research suggests this is a useful way of enabling babies to regulate their own food intake.
+This ‘responsive feeding’ might also improve eating patterns, because it relies on your baby’s innate ability to respond to cues for hunger and satiety, in a similar way to on-demand milk feeding.
+This may help with self-regulation of food intake and lead to healthier weight gain.

-There have been some concerns about the nutritional adequacy of baby-led weaning, and some studies have suggested that growth may be affected adversely.
-Also, according to some research, babies who follow the baby-led weaning approach are more likely to be underweight and may be at increased risk of iron deficiency as they don’t usually eat breakfast cereals or red meat until later; these are rich in iron.
+According to some research, babies who follow the baby-led weaning approach are more likely to be underweight and may be at increased risk of nutrient shortfalls such as iron deficiency because baby’s don’t typically eat iron-rich breakfast cereals or red meat until later in the weaning process.

-In traditional weaning approaches, baby is offered a first taste of food on the tip of a spoon, or on a fingertip.
-The first foods tend to be cereal, such as baby rice mixed with his usual milk, or fruit or vegetable purée.
+Your baby is offered a taste of food on the tip of a spoon, or on a fingertip.
+The first foods tend to be cereal, like baby rice mixed with their usual milk, or a fruit or vegetable purée.
 These mashed or puréed foods can be single foods, such as parsnip purée, or a combination such as mashed banana and mango.
-Some research has shown that it’s important to ensure baby gets the real taste of food, even those that are bitter, and so it’s best to try not to ‘disguise’ flavours (for example, mixing apple purée into broccoli).
-Even if he turns his nose up at the first taste of a bitter vegetable, don’t give up – keep trying every few days and he’ll soon have plenty of foods in his repertoire.
+Some research has shown that it’s important to ensure your baby gets the real taste of food, even those that are bitter, so it’s best not to ‘disguise’ flavours (for example, mixing apple purée into broccoli).

-This approach is more clearly controlled by the adult giving the food and has the advantage of being able to offer a wide range of foods as most foods can be puréed or mashed.
+This approach is more clearly controlled by the adult and has the advantage of including a wide range of foods.

 A bit of both?

-The middle ground is what seems to be favoured by many, and is the advice given by the Department of Health with spoon feeding alongside self-feeding with finger foods offering an opportunity to grab and chew on foods such as ripe, soft avocado, banana or mini rice cakes.
+The middle ground is what seems to be favoured by many, and is the advice given by the Department of Health with spoon feeding alongside self-feeding offering an opportunity to grab and chew on foods like avocado, banana or mini rice cakes.